mlafleur/mlafleur.github.io/_posts/2015-07-01-the-magical-little-photon-4.md

 ---
-Title: The Magical Little Photon
+title: The Magical Little Photon
-Excerpt: "I've been playing around with the latest goody from the folks over at Particle and it just became my go-to microcontroller. "
+excerpt: "I've been playing around with the latest goody from the folks over at Particle and it just became my go-to microcontroller. "
-Tags:
+tags:
   - Core
   - IoT
   - Maker